Knowledge Organiser: Proportion

-This topic summary covers Knowledge Organiser: Proportion Graphs within Proportion for GCSE Mathematics.
+This topic summary covers Knowledge Organiser: Proportion within Proportion for GCSE Mathematics.
 Revise Proportion in Number for GCSE Mathematics with 12 exam-style questions and 22 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 16 of 16 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Key Terms

-• Constant of proportionality (k): The fixed number linking y and x in any proportion equation
+• Constant of proportionality (k): The fixed multiplier connecting two proportional quantities

 Must-Know Facts